BMCV/SuperDSM/docs/source/batch_system.rst

     Relative path of files, where the segmentation masks are to be written to, using placeholders as described above.

 ``adj_pathpattern``
-    Relative path of files, where the images of the atomic image regions and adjacency graphs are to be written to, using placeholders as described above (see :ref:`pipeline_theory_c2freganal` and :ref:`pipeline_theory_jointsegandclustersplit`).
+    Relative path of files, where the images of the atomic image regions and adjacency graphs are to be written to, using placeholders as described above (see :ref:`pipeline_theory_c2freganal`).

 ``log_pathpattern``
     Relative path of files, where the logs are to be written to, using placeholders as described above (mainly for debugging purposes).